 Forex Broker Regulations

-One of the first things you should look at when picking a forex trading site is who regulates it.
-Trading with a properly regulated firm gives you the assurance your funds are protected against broker insolvency.
+One of the first things to consider when selecting a forex trading site is who regulates it.
+Trading with a properly regulated firm provides a framework for the protection of your funds against broker insolvency.
 Regulated brokerages uphold the rigorous standards of financial watchdogs, including storing clients’ funds in segregated accounts.

 Additionally, they must meet certain minimum capital requirements to operate in regulated markets.
-The highest-ranking forex brokers at BestBrokers.com typically carry the stamp of approval of one or more of the following financial regulators.
+The highest-ranking forex brokers at BestBrokers.com are typically licensed by one or more of the following financial regulators.

-- The Australian Securities and Investments Commission (ASIC) is one of the most reputable regulatory agencies in the world.
+- The Australian Securities and Investments Commission (ASIC) is one of the most established regulatory agencies in the world.
 It regulates Australia’s financial industry under the provisions of the 2001 Corporations Act.
 Under ASIC regulations, brokers must have a minimum operating capital of $1 million or more.
-The body requires its licensees to store clients’ funds in segregated accounts at banks that belong to the tier-1 category.
+The body requires its licensees to store clients’ funds in segregated accounts at major banks.

-- The Cyprus Securities and Exchange Commission (CySEC) came to be in 2001.
+- The Cyprus Securities and Exchange Commission (CySEC) was formed in 2001.
 It reformed its regulatory protocols after Cyprus became an EU member in 2004 to align them with the framework of the MiFID.
-This allows CySEC-licensed brokers to provide their services throughout the EEA.
+This allowed CySEC-licensed brokers to provide their services throughout the EEA.
 Brokers regulated in Cyprus must maintain operating capital of €750,000 or more.
 Licensees are part of an Investor Compensation Fund and must reimburse each customer with up to €20,000 in case of bankruptcy.

 Safety of Funds and Money Guarantees

-BestBrokers.com prioritizes the safety of its readers’ funds, which is why we only recommend fully licensed and properly regulated forex brokers.
-The brokers we have shortlisted for you go above and beyond to protect clients and their funds by implementing the following measures:
+BestBrokers.com prioritizes the safety of its readers’ funds, which is why only fully licensed and properly regulated forex brokers are recommended.
+The shortlisted brokers protect clients and their funds by implementing the following measures:

 - Negative balance protection is available at all Europe, Australia, and UK-regulated forex brokers that allow their clients to trade contracts for difference (CFDs) with leverage.
 It protects you from losing more than your available balance if the market goes against you.
-However, this form of protection is only available to retail investors, professional traders cannot take advantage of it.
+However, this form of protection is only available to retail traders.
+Professionals cannot take advantage of it.

 - Funds segregation is a must for all properly regulated forex brokers.
 In essence, this means they keep their customers’ funds in segregated accounts that are separate from those they store their operating capital in.
-Clients can feel confident they will get their money back if the broker files for bankruptcy.
-Financial regulators typically require the brokers to store clients’ funds at top-tier banks.
+This regulatory requirement is designed to help protect client funds in the event a broker files for bankruptcy.
+Financial regulators typically require the brokers to store clients’ funds at major banks.
 The brokerages must also meet certain minimum operating capital requirements to receive licenses.